 Paul didn't realise how important being active was until his son was born and he had the responsibility of a young family to look after.
-Now at 38, he's feeling happier and more fulfilled than ever and can run around with his children without getting out of breath.
+Now at 44, he is still keeping active which helps him feel happier and more fulfilled when spending time with his family.

 When Paul’s weight hit 20st, he realised he wasn’t really living the type of life he had always imagined.
 A combination of not eating right and drinking a bit too much meant that when his son Joseph started walking, he struggled to keep up.